-Click on the Source link will take you to statistics for the defined scope and object for this alarm.
+Click on the Scope or Object link will take you to traffic for this alarm.
 In case of NetFlow alarm, it will jump to NetFlow module and show the corresponding node and traffic chart.

 Here you can see the list off all alarms that occurred within the selected Time Window.
-In our case, we see that there are several hosts with high FB traffic.
+In our case, we see that there are several conversations with high traffic.
 Occurrence indicators visualize time when alarm started and ended.
-If the occurrence indicator blinks it means that the alarm did not end yet (it is still active).
+If the occurrence indicator blinks, it means that the alarm is still active.